MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

 24. On the **DEBUG** menu of the **StaticFilesExample –  Microsoft Visual Studio** window, click **Start Debugging**.

      >**Note:** In the above example we use the log class, that we did **not** create an instance of it.
-The instance was generated by the asp.net core framework which gave us the instance from the **Configure** method parameter.
+The instance was generated using dependency injection by the asp.net core framework which gave us the instance from the **Configure** method parameter.

 25. In the **Microsoft Edge** window, click **Close**.